jceelen/strava-windsurf-data/readme.md

     * Get data with caching
     * Manipulate data
     * Insert in sheet
+    * Fix errors for data that is not available like T on IJmuiden
   * v0.2
+    * Insert max values (is now NaN because of strings in array)
+    * Exclude bad weatherstations
     * Match weather station based on lat/long
 * Add wind / weatherdata:
   * [World Weather Online](https://www.worldweatheronline.com)